 Citizenship & the Good Moral Character Determination

 The United States is a great country built by immigrants.
-For this reason, it welcomes the good citizens of other countries with open arms, providing they are honest, trustworthy and do not violate the state and federal laws of this country.
+For this reason, it welcomes the good citizens of other countries with open arms, providing they are honest, trustworthy, and do not violate the state and federal laws of this country.
 If you are intending on becoming a U.S. citizen, you will need to prove to the U.S. Citizenship and Immigration Services (USCIS) that you are a person of “good moral character.”
 If you break the law, you could face removal proceedings if the government decides that you are not a moral person.
+As such, DUI can lead to a denial of citizenship—if the crime is serious enough or the circumstances show that you are not a person of good moral character.